 How It Works & Who It’s For

 Although venture capital shares some similarities with angel funding, it is a more formal process.
 Venture capital partners can provide funding in exchange for ownership interest in your company.
-Additionally, they’ll typically want to have a spot on your company’s board of directors.
+Additionally, they’ll typically want to have a spot on your company’s board of directors and have a say in the decisions regarding your operations.
+This is usually to ensure a return on their investment and to offer guidance to help grow your business.

 While this can come with the benefit of having a partner truly invested in your success and the additional networking and resources they possess, it can also reduce the amount of control you have over certain areas of your company.

-Venture capital funding is typically best for high-growth companies.
+Venture capital funding is typically best for high potential companies aiming for exponential growth.
 Two main types of investments exist:

 Venture capital funding can be obtained by tapping your network of professional connections.
 You can expand your network by attending industry events, such as business competitions and hackathons.
 Venture capital websites, such as Crunchbase, can also provide information on which firms offer this type of funding.